 Illustrations or graphic symbols of the logo must be balanced.
 If you look at the logo, the eye should see the image harmoniously.
 Neither section of the logo should dominate the other.
 This is the case with any pictorial work, the greatest painters in the world mix certain colors so that none stands out too much to distract from the overall painting.
 It is also essential to use your logo always in a consistent way, not to modify your logo according to the different supports on which you wish to use it, and to apply rules in the space reserved for this one.
 For example, you can decide that your logo can never cover an image and that it should have free space around it.

 RELAY A SENSE, A MOOD OR A FEELING

-Some names have little to do with the product itself, in this case the execution of the logo gives an idea of the ethos of the brand.
+Some names have little to do with the product itself, in this case, the execution of the logo gives an idea of the ethos of the brand.
 The Lego logo, for example, is written in a very playful typeface, using primary colors (red and yellow).
-It immediately conveys a sense of fun, youth and play despite the fact that the term Lego does not mean any of these.
+It immediately conveys a sense of fun, youth, and play even though the term Lego does not mean any of these.

 A LOGO THAT STANDS THE TEST OF TIME

 Your logo should be designed to stand the test of time.
 Make sure that your design doesn’t overtly use current fashion trends, otherwise it can quickly look dated.
 As said above, it is always better to focus on understanding the concept rather than on the purely aesthetic aspect of the final rendering.
 The purpose of a logo remains rapid identification, it is not intended to be itself a decorative element.